kineticstoolkit/kineticstoolkit_doc/src/filters_smooth_savgol.md

 ## Smoothing using a moving average

 The moving average is an excellent filter to remove noise that is related to a specific time pattern.
-A classic example is the day-to-day evaluation of a process that is sensible to week-ends (for example, the number of workers who enter a building).
-A moving average with a window length of 7 days is ideal to evaluate the generic trend of this signal without considering intra-week fluctuations.
+A classic example is the day-to-day evaluation of a process that is sensitive to weekends (for example, the number of workers who enter a building).
+A moving average with a window length of 7 days is ideal to evaluate the general trend of this signal without considering intra-week fluctuations.
 Let's first load some noisy data:

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk